 Know Before You Go

 Our B Winemaker Workshop was provided by Château Fombrauge in partnership with Saint-Émilion Tourisme in order to bring you this story.
 However, Luxe Adventure Traveler maintains full editorial control of the content published on this site.
 As always, all thoughts, opinions, and enthusiasm for travel are entirely our own.
 This article contains affiliate links.
-When you book on Rue des Vignerons through our affiliate site, we earn a small commission at no additional cost to you.
+When you book on Rue des Vignerons or Trainline through our affiliate partner sites, we earn a small commission at no additional cost to you.

 We’ve definitely been among the many that have dreamed of being a winemaker!
 We’ve done one blending workshop although this sounds more immersive than the one we did.
 Just another reason to return to St. Emilion!

 Interesting!
 What do you think makes this one sound more immersive than the blending workshop that you did?